lgbt-foundation/whitepaper/whitepaper.md

 ## TECHNICAL INFRASTRUCTURE

 The LGBT Tokens will be compliant with ERC20 standard and will be based on the Ethereum Blockchain.
 A technical whitepaper will also be considered in due courses.
-This whitepaper focuses on the issues that the LGBT Foundation want to solve.
+This whitepaper focuses on the issues that the LGBT Foundation strives to solve.
 A paper with further details of the solution will be released separately.

 At this stage, several elements of possible solutions are discussed as follows: